ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 - Use N-Triples or HDT if you want performant machine-to-machine communication.
 - Use HDT if you have huge datasets and require the best performance.
-- Use JSON-LD if you want to extend your existing JSON serializer.
+- Use JSON-LD if you want to improve your exsting JSON API.
 - Use Turtle if you want to manually read & edit your RDF.
 - Use Notation3 if you need RDF rules.
 - Use RDFa to extend your existing HTML pages.
 - Use RDF/XML if you need to use XML.
-- If you can, support all of them and use HTTP content negotiation.
+- If you can, support all of them.